Undergraduate Student Research (USR) Grant Program

 Program Purpose and Qualifying Criteria

-The Undergraduate Student Research (USR) Grant Program was established by the Office of the Provost & Vice Chancellor for Academic Affairs to promote student research endeavors at the University of Illinois Springfield.
-The Program provides matching funds, up to a maximum of $500 per student, in support of approved research activities that will promote the development of students as active learners and scholars.
+The Undergraduate Student Research (USR) Grant Program was established by the Office of the Vice Chancellor for Academic Affairs & Provost to promote student research endeavors at the University of Illinois Springfield.
+The Program provides matching funds, up to a maximum of $1000 per student, in support of approved research, scholarly, and creative activities that will promote the development of students as active learners and scholars.

-Students may apply for one grant to support data collection.
-A second grant application for travel funds to present findings for eligible venues is permitted, provided that the Undergraduate Student Research Grant limit of a maximum $500 per student is not exceeded for the combination of applications.
+Students may apply for a grant to support data collection and/or funds to present findings at professional venues, provided that the Undergraduate Student Research Grant limit of a maximum $1000 per student is not exceeded for the combination of activities over the UIS career of the student.
 USR Grant requests may receive partial funding based on review.
 Grants made under this program will be one-time funding awarded on a competitive basis.

 Qualifying proposals will represent independent, student-led, research projects that are not associated with a regular course assignment.
 Proposals for research in any academic discipline at UIS are eligible for funding consideration under this program.
 Special consideration will be given to proposals that are interdisciplinary or multidisciplinary in nature.